quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 QUIC version 1 features Retry packets, which the server can send to validate the client's IP address before parsing the client's first flight.
 A server that sends a Retry packet can do so before parsing the client's first flight.
-A server that sends a Retry packet therefore might not have processed the client's Version Information before doing so.
+Therefore, a server that sends a Retry packet might not have processed the client's Version Information before doing so.

-If a future document wishes to define compatibility between two versions that support retry, that document MUST specify how version negotiation (both compatible and incompatible) interacts with retry during a handshake that requires both.
-For example, that could be accomplished by having the server first send a Retry packet in the Original Version thereby validating the client's IP address before attempting compatible version negotiation.
+If a future document wishes to define compatibility between two versions that support Retry, that document MUST specify how version negotiation (both compatible and incompatible) interacts with Retry during a handshake that requires both.
+For example, that could be accomplished by having the server first send a Retry packet in the Original Version, thereby validating the client's IP address before attempting compatible version negotiation.
 If both versions support authenticating Retry packets, the compatibility definition needs to define how to authenticate the Retry in the Negotiated Version